Hubert Green: Professional career

 Green finished in the top 10 of the Masters six times in seven years from 1974 to 1980.
 At the 1978 Masters Tournament he came to the final hole about 30 minutes after Gary Player had finished a round of 64.
 Player had a one-shot lead over Green, who hit a good drive and then a great approach to within three feet of the cup.
 Green had to back away from the putt when he overheard radio announcer Jim Kelly say something.
 When Green took the stroke, he pushed it a little to the right and the putt slid by.
 Green never blamed Kelly, however, telling Golf Digest, "Only an amateur would have been put off by the interruption — or would try to make excuses about it."

 At the 1985 PGA Championship, Green won his second major title, two strokes ahead of defending champion Lee Trevino.
 It was Green's 19th and final victory on the PGA Tour.

 In 1998, his second season on the Senior PGA Tour, Green won the Bruno's Memorial Classic in his hometown of Birmingham, Alabama.
 He shot a final round of 64, playing the last six holes with an eagle, four birdies, and one par to beat Hale Irwin by one stroke.

 Green was also active in golf course design, having worked on TPC Southwind, the site for the PGA Tour's St. Jude Classic; Reynolds Plantation in Greensboro, Georgia; and Greystone Golf & Country Club, the site of his Bruno's Classic victory.

 Green retired as a touring professional in 2009.

 Personal life

 In the spring of 2003, Green was diagnosed with oral cancer after his dentist noticed an unusual swelling on the back of his tongue after a routine cleaning and referred him to a medical specialist for evaluation.
 Green underwent a very difficult and painful regimen of radiation and chemotherapy treatments during the summer of 2003.
 By the end of 2003, however, his cancer was in remission; his weight crept up to 165 pounds from a low of 143 pounds.

-Green died on June 19, 2018, aged 71, from complications due to throat cancer.
+Green died on June 19, 2018, aged 71, in Birmingham, Alabama, from complications due to throat cancer.